/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 C. REFUND POLICY

 Because ABROADER makes financial commitments on the Intern’s behalf well in advance of the program start date, refunds can only be made on a case-by-case basis and under extreme circumstances (i.e. serious documented illness, death of a family member, or any other serious matter).
-Cancellation of the contract must be made in writing and acknowledged by both parties.
+A cancellation of the contract must be made in writing and acknowledged by both parties.

 1. Termination in Certain Circumstances